Present, 2nd November 2018, were: Granny, The Ant, Panda, Teenage Avenger, Aunty Ant

 At the same venue, see also: Exordium

-For other Trapp’d games, see also: Legend of Drakon; The Forsaken; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium; Abigail; Dead Mans Cove; VX 2.0; Victor Frankensteins Reanimation; Molten Creek Mine; Salem
+For other Trapp’d games, see also: Legend of Drakon; The Forsaken; Atlantis; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium; Abigail; Dead Mans Cove; VX 2.0; Victor Frankensteins Reanimation; Molten Creek Mine; End of the Line; Salem